Voltaire Foundation: Complete Works of Voltaire

-The Complete Works of Voltaire (Œuvres complètes de Voltaire) is the first critical edition of the totality of his writings, arranged chronologically.
-Each text is published with an introduction, variants and detailed annotations.
-A provisional table of contents listed 146 volumes, since expanded to 200 volumes by completion of the series, which is planned for 2018.
+The Complete Works of Voltaire (Œuvres complètes de Voltaire), the first critical edition of the totality of his writings arranged chronologically, was completed in April 2022 and comprises 205 volumes.
 In 2010, the foundation was awarded the Prix Hervé Deluen by the Académie Française for this fifty-year project.

 Oxford University Studies in the Enlightenment (previously SVEC)

 Since its inception as Studies on Voltaire and the Eighteenth Century in 1955, nearly 550 books have been published within this series.
 It publishes scholarly work in English or French across a broad range of disciplines, including history, the history of ideas/philosophy, the history of the book, theatre, literature, visual arts and music, science and economics, and gender studies.